sarasm93/trivia-quiz/README.md

 ![A image of the game logo and a small introduction](documentation/trivia-quiz-intro.png)

+The username is validated.
 If a username isn´t entered, the player will be alerted by a message informing the player of what went wrong.
 This kind of message will also be alerted in all below cases:
 - if a whitespace is entered in the username
 - if the username is less than 2 characters long
 - if the username is more than 10 characters long